Indian budget lays heavy focus on infrastructure, digitalization | DW | 01.02.2022

 Among other digital initiatives was the government's announcement to hold spectrum auctions for 5G mobile, with services being rolled out within the next financial year.

-It also said that e-passports, with embedded chips, would be issued in the coming fiscal year to make passport services more convenient for citizens.
+The government also said e-passports with embedded chips would be issued in the coming fiscal year to make passport services more convenient for citizens.

 adi/msh (Reuters)